eweix/drafts/content/notes/0a1_naming-style-guide.md

 It is not the most consistent, but it works fairly well for me.

-[^jennybc]: From [https://speakerdeck.com/jennybc/how-to-name-files](https://speakerdeck.com/jennybc/how-to-name-files).
+[^1]: From [https://speakerdeck.com/jennybc/how-to-name-files](https://speakerdeck.com/jennybc/how-to-name-files).
 Fantastic list of best practices for naming things.